TheCarsonWest/TheCarsonWest.github.io/test/content/Data Visualization with Seaborn.md

 - [Libraries like Matplotlib](./../libraries-like-matplotlib/): Seaborn is built on top of Matplotlib and provides an easier-to-use interface.
 - [DataFrames in Pandas](./../dataframes-in-pandas/): Pandas DataFrames are commonly used as input data for Seaborn plots.
-- [Plot Customization in Matplotlib](./../plot-customization-in-matplotlib/): Seaborn plots can be further customized using Matplotlib [functions](./../functions/).
+- [Plot Customization in Matplotlib](./../plot-customization-in-matplotlib/): Seaborn plots can be further customized using Matplotlib [Python Functions](./../python-functions/).
 - [Mutable vs Immutable Types](./../mutable-vs-immutable-types/): Seaborn plots are mutable and can be modified after creation.
 # [Python 1 Home](./../python-1-home/)